awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

 ### Data Exploration in Amazon Athena Fails to Initiate Because Service\-Linked Roles and Required AWS Resources Can't be Created<a name="slr-failed-initialize"></a>

  When you turn on Data Exploration in Amazon Athena, it creates a service\-linked\-role, `AWSServiceRoleForApplicationDiscoveryServiceContinuousExport`, in your account that allows it to create the required AWS resources for making the agent collected data accessible in Amazon Athena including an Amazon S3 bucket, Amazon Kinesis streams, and AWS Glue Data Catalog\.
 If your account does not have the right permissions for Data Exploration in Amazon Athena to create this role, it will fail to initialize\.
-Refer to [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
+Refer to [AWS managed policies for AWS Application Discovery Service](security-iam-awsmanpol.md)\.

 ### New Agent Data Doesn't show Up in Amazon Athena<a name="new-agent-data-not-showing"></a>